safreita1/Recommender-System/README.md

 # Anime Recommender System

 # Overview
 This is an implementation of two popular recommendation techniques (collaborative filtering and latent factor model) based on the Mining of Massive Datasets [video series](https://www.youtube.com/watch?v=xoA5v9AO7S0&list=PLLssT5z_DsK9JDLcT8T62VtzwyW9LNepV).
-In this implementation we work with predicting anime ratings for users using the CooperUnion Kaggle anime [dataset](https://www.kaggle.com/CooperUnion/anime-recommendations-database).
+In this implementation we work with predicting anime ratings using the CooperUnion Kaggle anime [dataset](https://www.kaggle.com/CooperUnion/anime-recommendations-database).
+This project was a collaboration between Scott Freitas and Benjamin Clayton.

 # How to Run?
 (1) Create three folders in the code directory named 'csv', 'matrices' and 'optimization'